 - Microsoft Windows Live SkyDrive is designed for sharing documents, videos and photos between multiple users.
 In contrast, your iCloud content is limited to use by your Apple ID only.
 SkyDrive also offers a whopping 25 GB of storage space for free.
 SkyDrive is nearly as integrated with Microsoft products as iCloud is with Apple products, so choosing between them may be a matter of why types of computers and mobile devices you plan to use.

 Now you know some basics about how iCloud works and the features that make it a true competitor among end-user cloud storage services.
-If your head's already in the iCloud and eager for more, check out additional information on the next page.
+If your head's already in the iCloud and eager for more, check out additional information below.

 More Great Links

 - Apple Inc. "Apple to Unveil Next Generation Software at Keynote Address on Monday, June 6."
 May 31, 2011.
 (Aug.
 22, 2011) http://www.apple.com/pr/library/2011/05/31Apple-to-Unveil-Next-Generation-Software-at-Keynote-Address-on-Monday-June-6.html

 - Apple Inc. "Frequently asked questions about the MobileMe transition and iCloud."
 (Aug.
 22, 2011) http://www.apple.com/mobileme/transition.html